-What Can I Do With a Bachelor's in Supply Chain Management?
+What You Can Do With a Bachelor's in Supply Chain Management

-A supply chain management degree prepares graduates for a variety of career paths in business, manufacturing, and management.
+A supply chain management degree prepares you for a variety of career paths in business, manufacturing, and management.
 Many graduates take jobs as supply chain managers or logisticians, analyzing an organization's supply chain.
-Graduates also work as purchasing agents, acquiring products or services, and in the manufacturing and distribution process as industrial production managers and distribution managers.
-They also apply their knowledge as operations research analysts, identifying problems and creating solutions.
-These positions appeal to organized professionals with strong problem-solving skills and provide opportunities to advance to managerial positions.
+Others work as purchasing agents, industrial production managers, and distribution managers in the manufacturing and distribution process.
+They also apply their knowledge as operations research analysts, identifying supply chain problems and creating solutions.
+These positions appeal to organized professionals with strong problem-solving skills and provide opportunities for advancing to managerial positions.

-Logisticians analyze and coordinate an organization's supply chain.
-The position may also be called supply chain manager.
-Logisticians help move products from the supplier to the consumer, from the acquisition to the allocation and delivery of products.
-A bachelor's degree in supply chain management qualifies professionals for logistician positions.
+Logisticians analyze analyze and coordinate an organization's supply chain.
+This role may also be called supply chain manager.
+Logisticians help move products from the supplier to an intermediate or final consumer.
+A bachelor's degree in supply chain management qualifies you for logistician positions.

 - Operations Research Analyst

-Operations research analysts help organizations identify problems and create solutions.
-With a specialty in supply chain management, operations research analysts investigate issues around an organization's logistics, providing research to improve the supply chain.
-A bachelor's degree meets the educational requirements for the job.
+Specializing in supply chain management, operations research analysts investigate issues around an organization's logistics and develop solutions to improve the efficiency and effectiveness of the supply chain.
+A bachelor's degree meets the typical educational requirements for this role.